xentek/flare-smith/readme.txt

 Yes, as of version 0.15, you can set the FeedBurner address you want to use. _Thanks to [David K.](http://handleit.info/) for [pointing this out](http://xentek.net/code/wordpress/plugins/flaresmith/#comment-984)._

+_Version 0.17 fixes an issues with My Brand support, and lets you supply your MyBrand URL, which is probably different than your blog url (which v0.15 and v0.16 assumed)._

 == Screenshots ==

 1. FlareSmith Options Screen